 The troposphere starts at the Earth’s surface and extends 5 to 9 miles.
-This part of the atmosphere is the most dense.
+This part of the atmosphere is the densest.
 All of our weather happens in this region.

 The stratosphere starts just above the troposphere and extends to 31 miles high.
 Most commercial airlines cruise within this layer of the atmosphere.
-The air is thin and cold, reducing air resitence.
-The ozone layer, which absorbs and scatters the solar ultraviolet radiation also resides in this layer.
+The air is thin and cold, reducing air resistance.
+The ozone layer, which absorbs and scatters solar ultraviolet radiation also resides in this layer.

 The mesosphere starts just above the stratosphere and extends to roughly 53 miles high.
 Meteors burn up in this layer